Justin42/dsbuild/README.md

-### Dataset Preparation Tool for LLM Training
+### Dataset Preparation for LM Training

-This tool is designed to help users clean and prepare their datasets for use in language model (LM) training.
+Designed to help users clean and prepare their datasets for use in language model (LM) training.
 It is built using the Dart programming language and utilizes YAML configuration to describe the steps used to construct the dataset.
 The goal is to enable easy review, replication, and iteration upon the dataset, making it easier for users to train high-quality language models.

+*This package can be used either as a standalone tool, or as a library to introduce complex build steps.*

 Key Features: